qig123/pdf_trans/mybook/Part III_ Alternative Programming Models/Chapter 13_ Concurrency.md

 Bounded buffer with transactions buffer would be very similar to that of Figure 13.18.
 We would simply replace

+region buffer when full slots < SIZE region buffer when full slots > 0 ... and ...

 with

 atomic atomic if full slots = SIZE then retry and if full slots = 0 then retry ... ...